 The divisor $D_i$ has a tubular neighborhood isomorphic to a disk bundle $DN_i$ in the normal bundle $N_i \cong \cO(k_i)$.
 Let $SN_i$ denote the boundary of this tubular neighborhood; it is a circle bundle over $D_i$ and is diffeomorphic to a lens space $L(-k_i,1)$.
 Two points on $D_i = D_{i,i+1}$ are distinguished: the $i$th and $(i+1)$th nodes.
 Let $W_{i,i+1}$ denote the complement of $V_i$ and $V_{i+1}$ (the neighborhoods of the nodes) in $DN_i$:

-Thus $W_{i,i+1}$ is a disk bundle over an annulus, namely the $2$--sphere $D_{i,i+1}$ with two disks removed at the nodes, which we denote by $A_{i,i+1}$.
+For sufficiently small $DN_i$, $W_{i,i+1}$ is a disk bundle over an annulus, namely the $2$--sphere $D_{i,i+1}$ with two disks removed at the nodes, which we denote by $A_{i,i+1}$.
 The associated circle bundle $SW_{i,i+1} = W_{i,i+1} \cap SN_i$ is the lens space $SN_i$ with two solid tori removed, and it is non-canonically diffeomorphic to a product $T^2\times I$.
 The complement of $D$ in this neighborhood $W_{i,i+1} \setminus D_{i,i+1}$ deformation retracts onto the circle bundle, so it has the same first homology.

 The circle fibration gives a long exact sequence in homotopy groups, which reduces to